-For those deal shoppers that prefer to skip the hustle and bustle of the Black Friday crowd, Cyber Monday reigns discount king.
-Cyber Monday occurs annually on the first Monday after Thanksgiving and is the internet’s version of Black Friday.
-While shopping from your home can feel safer than camping out in front of a superstore, it’s especially important to keep your electronic information safe and secure this time of year.
+For those deal shoppers that prefer to skip the hustle and bustle of holiday shopping, online buying reigns king.
+While shopping from your home can feel safer than braving the holiday crowd, it’s especially important to keep your electronic information safe and secure this time of year.

 Keeping your Electronic Information Secure